jtulach/codesnippet4javadoc/README.md

 }
 ```

-## Use with JDK11, JDK13 & co.
+## Use with JDK11, JDK13, JDK14, JDK15 & co.

-The Codesnippet doclet supports JDK11, JDK13 and newer as well as JDK8.
+The Codesnippet doclet supports JDK11, JDK15 and newer as well as JDK8.
 The old
 Javadoc API has been removed in JDK13, but it seems I found a way
 to support older as well as new style.
+There were some additional problems
+running on JDK15, but version 0.60 works with JDK15 quite well.

 ## Use with Command Line Javadoc Tool